Cosmic-Infinity/ASCEE/README.md

 ⦿ Non-exposed variable can be tweaked if you're feeling adventurous. `int scaledownConstant` scales down every image by a particular amount before the main scaling process runs.
 Too small a number can lead higher processing time.
 But you do you.

+note to self.
+Use dithering (floyd steinberg?) to improve quality